Nadeemsaba/SCT_SD_04/README.md

 # SCT_SD_04
-🔍 Python script to scrape product data (name, price, rating, reviews, etc.) from Amazon and save it in a structured CSV format.
+🔍 Python script to scrape product data (name, price, reviews, etc.) from Amazon and save it in a structured CSV format.
 Developed as Task 4 of SkillCraft Technology's Software Development Internship.

 # 🛍️ Amazon Product Scraper